ggPMXdevelopment/ggPMX/README.md

   - The *output modeling datasets* are those output from the fitting tool (Monolix or nlmixr).
 For version 1.0 of ggPMX, these datasets have to follow the structure of outputs of Monolix 2016 or 2018 (See Appendix for more details on Monolix requirements).
-A “standard” format for nlmixr output datasets will be defined for the the ggPMX version that allows usage of nlmixr as the fitting software.
+A ???standard??? format for nlmixr output datasets will be defined for the the ggPMX version that allows usage of nlmixr as the fitting software.
   - The *ggPMX datasets* are the ones created within (internal to)